 The lusty green forests, rivers flowing by, the evergreen Sherpa culture all makeup for a wonderful trek.
 The path continues along with many ethnic Sherpa villages like Phakding, Tengboche, Dingboche, etc. Trekking through the ethnic community, you get to learn about life, culture, tradition, unity, humanity, and many more.
 With a beautiful scenario, you can enjoy the beautiful Himalayan culture.
 Their warm gesture makes your journey warmer at the cold Himalayan trials.
 Their unique culture adds colours of happiness, warmth and festive to the desolation of the Himalayas.

-After acclimatizing, you head to many Sherpa settlement areas like Tengboche and rest a whole day at Dingboche to acclimatize for the final time.
-There, you visit the monasteries and hike up to Nangkartshang Peak (5616 m) to relish the panoramic views of the Himalayas like the Mt.
+Nangkartshang Peak is a spectacular viewpoint in the Khumbu.
+You will hike up to Nangkartshang Peak (5616 m) to relish the panoramic views of the Himalayas like Mt.
 Everest (8848m), Lhotse (8516m), and Ama Dablam (6856m).
 Then, you head to Island Peak Base Camp via Chhukung.
+Located in the beautiful Imja valley Island peak is situated at an altitude of 6189m.
 From the base camp, you head out at dawn to avoid extreme weather conditions at the peak.
-From the peak, you are rewarded with amazing views of the Mt.
+From the peak, you are rewarded with amazing views of Mt.
 Everest (8848m), Pumo Ri (7165m), Nuptse (7861m), Ama Dablam (6856m) and many more.